Online Engineering Schools in Kentucky

 Lastly, in addition to online bachelor’s and master’s degrees in engineering, there are various graduate certificates available through KY-based institutions as well.
 Here are two exceptional distance-based programs to consider.

-Graduate Certificate in Data Science – University of Louisville
+Graduate Certificate in Transportation Engineering – University of Louisville

 Graduate Certificate in Manufacturing Systems – University of Kentucky